How to successfully do fundraising to travel abroad during a Master’s, undergraduate or gap year activity!

 - Send every single document they ask for.
 If they ask for your Tax paper, send it.

 - Write that motivation letter like there is nothing else in this World!!
 You are passionate, this opportunity to go abroad is possibly the best thing that has ever happened to you and your career.
-If you have spelling problems, ask a friend or a relative to check the spelling.
+Have someone you know check your motivation letter.
+You are also allowed to reach out to your supervisor for some feedback.
+In the post-2022 era you can use AI to help you with grammar.

 - Make a standard CV.
 Works with most grant applications.